EternalRival/decision-making-tool-task/README.md

 ### WoF Modal

+> Great place to get familiar with the `<dialog>` element, but the old-fashioned `div.modal>div.modal-content` pattern is ok too.
+>
+> Briefly, the states mentioned below are:
+>
+> 1. Modal window `WoF` opened - the wheel is in the `initial state`.
+> 2. A successful start of rotation has been initiated - the wheel is in the `rotation state`.
+> 3. The rotation has finished and the winning lot has been determined - the wheel is in the `winning state`.
+> After that `rotation state` and `winning state` cyclically change each other according to points 2 and 3.
+> If the modal window `WoF` was closed and reopened, the life cycle starts again with `initial state`

 #### General

 1. Displays the `WoF` modal window if the number of valid lots is two or more.